 On January 24, 2020, the Company and a third party (the "Sublessee") entered a Sublease agreement (the "Sublease") on the North Pastoria Lease, wherein the Sublessee will occupy the premises through December 31, 2020.
-The Sublessee will make payments of \$9,666 per month beginning February 1, 2020.
-Sublease rental income for the three months ended March 31, 2020 was \$19,332.
+The Sublessee will make rent payments of approximately \$9,666 and management fee payments of approximately \$457 per month beginning February 1, 2020, and a one-time security deposit equal to two months rent, or \$9,332.
+Sublease rental income for the three and six months ended June 30, 2020 was \$31,281 and \$50,613, respectively.

 We determine if an arrangement is a lease, or contains a lease, at the inception of the arrangement.
 If we determine the arrangement is a lease, or contains a lease, at lease inception, we then determine whether the lease is an operating lease or financial lease.
 Operating and finance leases result in recording a right-of-us ("ROU") asset and lease liability on our consolidated balance sheets.
 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
 For purposes of calculating operating lease ROU assets and operating lease liabilities, we use the non-cancellable lease term plus options to extend that we are reasonably certain to take.
-Lease expense for operating lease on the information available at commencement date in determining the present value of lease payments.
+Lease expense for operating lease payments is recognized on a straight-line basis over the lease term.
+Our leases generally do not provide an implicit rate.
+As such, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 This rate is generally consistent with the interest rate we pay on borrowings under our credit facilities, as this rate approximates our collateralized borrowing capabilities over a similar term of the lease payments.
 We utilized the consolidated group incremental borrowing rate for all leases, as we have centralized treasury operations.
+We have elected not to recognize ROU assets and lease liabilities or lease for any class of underlying assets.
 We have elected not to separate lease and non-lease components for any class of underlying asset.